CrossRef/rest-api-doc/rest_api.md

 ## Resource Components
-Major resource components supported by the CrossRef API are:
+Major resource components supported by the Crossref API are:

 - works
 - funders